Co-amoxiclav: Amoxicillin and clavulanic acid.

-Augpac: Each film-coated tablet contains amoxicillin trihydrate BP equivalent to amoxicillin 250 or 500 mg and diluted potassium clavulanate BP equivalent to clavulanic acid 125 mg.
+Augpac: 375 mg & 625 mg tablet: Each 375 and 625 mg film-coated tablet contains amoxicillin trihydrate BP equivalent to amoxicillin 250 or 500 mg, respectively, and diluted potassium clavulanate BP equivalent to clavulanic acid 125 mg.

-Augpac Injection: Each vial contains amoxicillin (as sodium) 500 mg, clavulanate potassium 100 mg (as clavulanic acid).
+Augpac Injection: 600 mg vial: Each vial contains amoxicillin (as sodium) 500 mg, clavulanate potassium 100 mg (as clavulanic acid).

-Augpac: Pharmacology: Pharmacodynamics: Mechanism of Action: The amoxicillin component of the formulation exerts a bactericidal action against many strains of gram-positive and gram-negative organisms.
+Augpac: Pharmacology: Mechanism of action: The amoxicillin component of the formulation exerts a bactericidal action against many strains of Gram-positive and Gram-negative organisms.
 The clavulanic acid component has little or no antimicrobial action.
-It does, however, by inactivation of susceptible β-lactamase, protect amoxicillin from degradation by β-lactamase enzymes produced by penicillin-resistant strains of organisms.
+It does, however, by inactivation of susceptible beta-lactamase protect amoxicillin from degradation by beta-lactamase enzymes produced by penicillin resistant strains of organisms.

-Peak serum levels of both occur about 1-2 hrs after oral administration.
-Clavulanic acid has about the same plasma elimination half-life (1 hr) as that of amoxicillin (1-3 hrs).
-Amoxicillin and clavulanate potassium is eliminated primarily unchanged through the renal route (glomerular filtration and tubular secretion).
-Approximately 50-78% of amoxicillin and 25-40% of clavulanic acid are excreted unchanged in urine within the first 6 hrs after administration.
+Peak serum levels of both occur about 1-2 hours after oral administration.
+Clavulanic acid has about the same plasma elimination half-life (1 hour) as that of amoxicillin (1, 3 hours).
+Amoxicillin and clavulanate potassium-cl is eliminated primarily unchanged through the renal route (glomerular filtration and tubular secretion).
+Approximately 50-78% of amoxicillin and 25-40% of clavulanic acid are excreted unchanged in urine within the first 6 hrs. after administration.

-Microbiology: Clavulanic acid is an irreversible inhibitor of β-lactamases produced by Staphylococcus aureus, Escherichia coli, Klebsiella pneumoniae, Proteus mirabilis, Proteus vulgaris, Haemophilus influenzae, Neisseria gonorrhoeae and Bacteroides fragilis (in vitro activity does not necessarily imply in vivo efficacy).
-Potassium clavulanate does not inactivate the chromosomally mediated (Sykes type 1 cephalosporinase) β-lactamases produced by Acinetobacter spp, Citrobacter spp, Enterobacter, indole positive Proteus, Providencia spp and Serratia marcescens.
+Microbiology: Antibacterial Activity: Clavulanic acid is an irreversible inhibitor of beta-lactamases produced by Staphylococcus aureus, Escherichia coli, Klebsiella pneumoniae, Proteus mirabilis and Proteus vulgaris, H. influenzae, N. gonorrhoeae and B. fragilis (In-vitro activity does not necessarily imply in-vivo efficacy).
+Potassium clavulanate does not inactivate the chromosomally mediated (Sykes Type 1 Cephalosporinase) beta-lactamases produced by Acinetobacter species, Citrobacter species, Enterobacter, indole positive Proteus, Providencia species and Serratia marcescens.

-Lower Respiratory Tract Infections: Bronchitis (caused by amoxicillin-resistant β-lactamases producing E. coli, H. influenzae and H. parainfluenzae), pneumonia.
+Lower respiratory tract infections: bronchitis (caused by amoxicillin resistant beta-lactamases producing E. coli, H. influenzae and Haemophilus parainfluenzae), pneumonia.

 Skin and soft tissue infections.